 Over the last few years there’s no surprise that social media influencers have become hugely popular on platforms such as Instagram and Youtube.
 With almost all of us opening up at least one of these apps every single day there’s no doubt about whether or not you get influenced by the media, the answer is that you do.
 We all do.
+But the question is to what extent?
 If I see a sweatshirt on say In The Frow that I’ve never seen anywhere before, seeing her look good in it, styling it perfectly, looking amazing will 90% make me want to buy it if it’s right up my street.

 But besides wanting the latest Jaden Smith merchandise because I’ve seen it advertised for the 10th time on Instagram, this blog post is going to be all about if my style is based of a built of other peoples I see online.